The key questions for any resource management system are:

 Aside: The word process originally always meant a locus of control, or some entity in a system that could execute a sequential program.
 Another good definition (though not usually used) is that each process runs on a virtual CPU created by the scheduler.

 This definition has been largely forgotten in the UNIX community, where it is common to use the word process to refer to the unit of activity to which allocated resources are bound, even if that unit contains many lightweight threads, each of which is technically a process in the older sense of the word.
 For now, we must live with the resulting confusion.

 Memory can be allocated by the byte, the word, the page, or the segment.
 In any particular context, the system typically only provides one unit of allocation, and it is up to the user or the applications library to manufacture the desired units of memory out of those allocated by the system.

 Bytes and Words are typically the smallest addressable units of memory.
 Allocating by the byte or word is quite rare, except in systems where the word is sufficiently large to accomodate two pointers.
 In that case, randomly allocated words are sufficient to build arbitrary binary-linked data structures, which in turn, can be used to mimic any other data structure.
-This is the foundation of the LISP worldview.

 Pages are fixed sized blocks of memory, with the size typically determined by some characteristic of the addressing hardware on the machine.
 Because the page size is determined by the hardware and not by the application, it is generally necessary to construct large logical objects out of multiple pages, or to divide single pages into multiple logical objects.
 Typically, the addressing hardware allows multiple pages to occupy logically contiguous addresses, so that large objects can easily span many pages.